-Persuant to the settlement arrangement letter dated 13 December 2021, EARCL has agreed final settlement amount of ₹.
-8,500 lakhs which is to be paid in installments upto 15 September 2022.
-As per the aforesaid settlement arrangement interest has been provided on balance dues at rate of 10% p.a.
-Further, ₹.
-6,875.02 lakhs has been recognized as gain on extinguishment of financial liability and shown under "Exceptional Item".
+During the previous year ended 31 March 2022, pursuant to the settlement arrangement letter dated 13 December 2021, EARCL has agreed final settlement amount of ₹ 8,500 Lakhs.
+Major part of the settlement aunt was paid and interest had been provided at stipulated rates.
+Consequently, ₹ 6,875.02 Lakhs was recognized as gain on extinguishment of financial liability and shown under "Exceptional Item".